-This course is being offered in a Scheduled Online Class format on Thursday mornings from 10:00-11:00am Pacific.
-The course will start with an orientation session on October 5, 2017 and will run for 22 weeks (NO class on December 22 & 29, with the last wrap-up session on March 29, 2024.
+This course is being offered in a Scheduled Online Class format on Friday mornings from 12:30 pm - 1:30 pm Pacific, starting with an orientation session on October 20, 2023.
+It will run for 22 weeks (NO class on December 22 & 29, with the last wrap-up session on March 29, 2024.

-If a course is cancelled due to insufficient enrolment or other unforeseen circumstances, all registrants will have the option of receiving a full refund or credit.
+If a course is cancelled by the Neufeld Institute due to insufficient enrolment or other unforeseen circumstances, all registrants will have the option of receiving a full refund or credit.